QiuYukang/5G-LENA/doc/source/nr-module.rst

     4            240                         normal
    ===========   =========================   =============

-In the time domain, each frame of length of 10 ms is split in time into 10 subframes, each of duration of 1 ms. Every subframe is split in time into a variable number of slots, and each slot is composed of a fixed number of OFDM symbols.
+In the time domain, each 10 ms frame is split in time into ten subframes, each of duration of 1 ms. Every subframe is split in time into a variable number of slots, and each slot is composed of a fixed number of OFDM symbols.
 In particular, the length of the slot and the number of slots per subframe depend on the numerology, and the length of the OFDM symbol varies according to the numerology and CP.
 The number of OFDM symbols per slot is fixed to 14 symbols for normal CP, and to 12 OFDM symbols for extended CP.

-In frequency domain, the number of subcarriers per physical resource block (PRB) is fixed to 12, and the maximum number of PRBs according to Release-15 is 275.
-The numerology defines also the size of a PRB, and the total number of PRBs of the NR system within a fixed bandwidth.
+In the frequency domain, the number of subcarriers per physical resource block (PRB) is fixed to 12, and the maximum number of PRBs, according to Release-15, is 275.
+With a particular channel bandwidth, the numerology defines the size of a PRB and the total number of PRBs usable by the system.
 PRBs are grouped into PRB groups at MAC scheduling time.

 Figure :ref:`fig-frame` shows the NR frame structure in time- and frequency- domains for numerology 3 with normal CP and a total channel bandwidth of 400 MHz.

 .. _fig-frame: